Further Thoughts on the Millennium

 The millennium is an interesting subject.
 It’s also a theological lightning rod, one which I didn’t want to be a center of attention in my book Heaven.
 This is why I dealt with it there only briefly.
 As I say in the book, the focus of our attention should be on the New Earth, which is the center of our eternal dwelling place and our rule as God’s children.
 Regardless of our differing beliefs on the millennium, it is possible for us to agree on the nature of God’s New Earth.

 For those who don’t have my book Heaven (and as a reminder for those who do), I’m including immediately below the brief section on the millennium.
-I’m following that with a much larger article by Michael Morrison.
+I’m following that with a link to a much larger article by Michael Morrison.
 I find his treatment to be fair and thoughtful, and I agree with his recommendation of books for those desiring to further study this issue.
 I also agree with his conclusion about the importance of not making the millennium the center of our theology, and not allowing it to distract from the biblical emphasis on the New Earth.

-From Heaven, by Randy Alcorn:
+From Heaven by Randy Alcorn